Agrigento’s Valle dei Templi

 There have been many ancient Roman mosaics that we’ve seen in our time, but none like the ones found at Villa Romana del Casale in Piazza Armerina.
 The world’s largest collection, dating back to the 4th century A.D., of ancient Roman mosaics is housed in this villa.
 They are still in remarkable condition today.

 The most well-known?
-The so-called “Bikini Girls”,more commonly known as the “Coronation of the Winner,” is the most famous.
+The so-called “Bikini Girls”, more commonly known as the “Coronation of the Winner,” is the most famous.
 It depicts 10 young women wearing bikini-like clothes.
-It gets its name because they are all competing in an athletic competition.
+It gets its name because they are all competing in athletic competitions.
 One throws a discus, the other bats a baseball, and another carries weights.
 One is declared the victor.
 It is a rare representation of ancient women taking part in athletics.

 Temples of Selinunte